-The Company continues to not recognize compensation expense for the issuance of options with an exercise price equal to or greater than the market price of the stock at the time of grant.
+Historically the Company has not recognized compensation expense for the issuance of options with an exercise price equal to or greater than the market price of the stock at the time of grant.
 As a result, the adoption of SFAS No. 148 had no impact on our results of operations or financial position.